stefanoborini/book-modelviewcontroller/notes.md

 interface responsiveness will suffer.
 Having a separate thread carries its additional quirks: can't normally touch ui code, must be synchronized.

+Distinguish between Notifications (that are synchronous calls using the observer pattern) vs events (that instead are dispatched through the event loop)